coderefinery/testing/_episodes/01-motivation.md

   - "Why should we write tests?"
 objectives:
   - "Discuss the advantages of writing and maintaining tests in research software."
-keypoints:
-  - "Do not trust software when its tests do not cover its claimed capabilities (test coverage) and when its tests do not pass or if there are no tests at all or if the tests are never run."
 ---

 ## Simulations and analysis with untested software do not constitute science